opnsense/docs/source/manual/how-tos/carp.rst

 First we should configure pfSync to synchronize the connection state tables and HA sync (xmlrpc) on the master firewall.
-Go to :menuselection:`System --> High Availability --> Settings` and enable pfSync by activating the `Synchronize States` checkbox, selecting PFSYNC for the `Synchronize Interface` and enter the peer IP (10.0.0.2) in the field `Synchronize Peer IP`.
+Go to :menuselection:`System --> High Availability --> Settings` and enable pfSync by selecting PFSYNC from the `Synchronize all states via` dropdown and enter the peer IP (10.0.0.2) in the field `Synchronize Peer IP`.

 To synchronize the configuration settings from the master to the backup firewall, we setup the XMLRPC sync.
 In the `Synchronize Config to IP` field